 APSU holds three commencement exercises during the year: December, May and August.
 Faculty will be required to participate, in regalia, in at least two of the three exercises unless exempted by their dean based on extenuating circumstances.
-May commencement will be required for all, and faculty will choose one of the other two exercises to attend.
 Chairs/directors shall make every effort to ensure that their department or school is adequately represented at all commencements.